Vanilla-OS/ABRoot/NOTES.md

 After a successful update, `grub.cfg` and `grub.cfg.future` are swapped.

-## Root Boot Structure
+## Init Structure

-Each root has a `/.system/boot` folder with the following structure:
+Each root has a folder in init partition with the following structure:

+- /vos-a/abroot.cfg
+- /vos-a/config-<version>
-- /.system/boot
+- /vos-a/initrd.img-<version>
-- /.system/boot/grub
+- /vos-a/System.map-<version>
-- /.system/boot/grub/abroot.cfg
+- /vos-a/vmlinuz-<version>

 > Check the `/samples/grub` folder for examples.